maineCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 How do I File a Claim in a Maine Small Claims Court?

 In Maine, state residents can initiate a small claims lawsuit at the small claims court located in the district court.
 It is advisable to file these suits in the county where the incident happened, where the accused lives, or where the corporation is based.
-For landlord/tenant disputes, the lawsuit should be filed in the county where a property is located.
-Plaintiffs will be given a Statement of Claim (SC–001) to complete and submit.
-Note that the claimant must be 18 years old or above to pursue a small claims lawsuit.
-However, if the claimant is a minor, a parent or guardian can submit this lawsuit.
+For landlord/tenant disputes, the lawsuit should be filed in the county where the property is located.
+Plaintiffs are usually given a Statement of Claim (SC–001) to complete and submit.
+Note that the claimant should be 18 years old or above to pursue a small claims lawsuit.
+However, a parent or guardian can submit this lawsuit if the claimant is a minor.

 Do I Need a Small Claims Lawyer?

-No, small claims cases can be resolved without the help of a professional lawyer.
-So many small claim lawsuits in Maine have been handled at the small claims court without an attorney.
-Nevertheless, an attorney can help to collect the appropriate and legal documentation for a hearing.
-It is also recommended to hire professional help when suing a large corporation or if the matter is challenged at the district court.
-This is because the proceedings in small claims are more structured and rigorous at the district court.
+No, small claims cases may be resolved without the help of a professional lawyer.
+Many small claim lawsuits in Maine have been handled at the small claims court without an attorney.
+Nevertheless, an attorney can help collect the appropriate legal documentation for a hearing.
+Hiring a professional may help when suing a large corporation, or it is also recommended if the matter is challenged at the district court.
+This is because the proceedings in small claims are generally more structured and rigorous at the district court.

 How do Class Action Lawsuits Work in Maine?

-Under the class-action rule in Maine, a class action case occurs when a group of individuals popularly referred to as ‘class’ files a petition about the legal offenses committed by an individual or company.
-Before a class action suit can proceed, the district court must validate the lawsuit by ensuring it meets the requirements laid out under the class action rule.
-The requirements are:
+Under the class-action rule in Maine, a class action case occurs when a group of individuals, popularly referred to as ‘class,’ files a petition about the legal offenses committed by an individual or company.
+Before a class action suit can proceed, the district court typically validates the lawsuit by ensuring it meets the requirements laid out under the class action rule.
+The general requirements include:

 • Numerous class members are involved in the case, which may not be practicable to resolve individually.